McGillin's Olde Ale House

 Historic pub in Philadelphia, Pennsylvania, U.S.

 McGillin's Olde Ale House is a tavern in Philadelphia, Pennsylvania.
-Opened in 1860, McGillin's is the oldest drinking establishment in the city.
+McGillin's is the oldest continuously operating bar in Philadelphia and one of the oldest in the United States.
+It opened in 1860 - the year Lincoln was elected president.
 It is located on Drury Street, an alley connecting 13th Street and South Juniper Street, between Chestnut and Sansom streets, in Center City.